ngobenihc/alx-low_level_programming/0x03-debugging/README.md

 ```
 Based on the `main.c` file above, create a file named `0-main.c.` This file must test that the function positive_or_negative() gives the correct output when given a case of 0.

-You are not coding the solution / function, you’re just testing it!
-However, you can adapt your function from 0x01.
-C - Variables, [if, else, while - Task #0 to compile with this main file to test locally.](https://github.com/Lordwill1/alx-low_level_programming/blob/master/0x01-variables_if_else_while/0-positive_or_negative.c)

 ## File: 1-main.c
 Copy this main file.
 Comment out (don’t delete it!) the part of the code that is causing the output to go into an infinite loop.